Students: You are the author of My UofSC Experience!

 These records will be helpful to you in thinking about what you have already done in college and what you still need to do, in order to plan and achieve your educational and career goals.
 Additionally, next year you will be able to select records that you would like to share with a prospective employer or graduate school, and send an official university report (extended transcript) of these verified experiences such as internships, undergraduate research, study abroad, student leadership roles, involvement in student organizations, community service, and other purposeful engagement that shaped your UofSC Experience.
 Having taken the time to reflect on all of your college learning experiences, you will be able to more clearly describe the knowledge and skills you gained in college and how those are transferable to the workplace.

 What is Beyond The Classroom Matters?

 Beyond The Classroom Matters (BTCM) is a supplemental student information system for managing records of students' involvement in experiential and engaged learning.
-Records of student engagement in courses and programs designated as Experiential Learning Opportunities (ELO) and Engaged Learning Programs (ELP) are available to students and advisors in BTCM.
+Records of student engagement in courses, programs, events and other Engagements – including those designated as Experiential Learning Opportunities – are available to students and advisors in BTCM.

 Experiential Learning Opportunity (ELO) Records

 Courses and programs are designated as ELO through a university review/approval process; information about approved experiences is recorded in BTCM.
 ELO course records in BTCM do not replace academic records of course completion; rather, records in BTCM provide supplemental information about students’ experiences (e.g., employer name and location of internships).

 Engagements include non-credit, educationally purposeful programs and events that have previously not been centrally documented in university information systems.
 In BTCM, these programs and events are documented in catalog entries (similar to a course syllabus) and student participation is systematically monitored and recorded.